alberon/dotfiles/opt/drush/tests/README.txt

 Drush's test suite based on PHPUnit (http://www.phpunit.de/).
+In order to maintain high quality, our tests are run on every commit - https://travis-ci.org/drush-ops/drush

 Usage
 --------
 - Install PHPUnit [*]
 - Review the configuration settings in phpunit.xml.dist.
 If customization is needed, copy and rename to phpunit.xml and edit away.
 - From the /tests subdirectory, run `phpunit .`

 Advanced usage